Blog

 With so many options for monitoring the digital shelf it can be difficult to know where to start.
 We advise you chat to several different providers to find the right solution for you, as we don’t believe there is one provider that suits all needs.

-To get you started though some key questions we recommend you asking when choosing your digital shelf analytics tool are:
+However, to get you started here are some key questions we recommend you asking when choosing your digital shelf analytics tool:

-• Some providers calculate price based on the number of products you wish to track, other providers base it on the number of retailers you track, while others use a mix of the two to come up with a final quote.
+• The price of a digital shelf analytics tool can very massively depending what data you are looking to track.
+Analytic tools can calculate price based on the number of products you wish to track, the number of retailers you track, or a mix of the two.

 • Can I track all the elements of the digital shelf I want to track?

-• Are the key parts of the digital shelf for your business measured.
+• Are the key elements of the digital shelf you wish to track measured.

 • How is digital shelf visibility measured?